covid19-model/simulator/README.md

 | [plot.py](sim/lib/plot.py) | Produces a **Plotter** object for generating plots. |
 | [town_maps.py](sim/lib/plot.py) | Produces a **MapIllustrator** object for generating interactive maps. |

+## Call for Contributions

+This project is a work in progress.
+We appreciate any help to fix and/or improve the code base.
+Feel free to drop us an issue to discuss bugs, enhancements, feature requests, etc. We are happy to accept pull requests.

 ## Citation

 If you use parts of the code in this repository for your own research purposes, please consider citing: